Sexual medicine: Diagnosis

 Sexual medicine plays a role in a wide range of medical specialties, from a primary care provider to a sexual health physician to a sexologist.
 A physician's role in taking a sexual history is vital in diagnosing someone who presents with a sexual dysfunction.

 There is some anxiety that arises when sex comes up for discussion, especially between a healthcare provider and an individual.
-It's reported that only 35% of primary care physicians have taken a sexual history and, due to this, there is a gap in achieving holistic healthcare.
+It is reported that only 35% of primary care physicians have taken a sexual history and, due to this, there is a gap in achieving holistic healthcare.
 Clinicians fear individuals are not willing to share information, but in reality, it may be that the provider is shying away from the discussion.
 This steering away can be a result of lack of training, lack of structured tools and knowledge to assess a sexual history, and fears of offending individuals they are treating.
 Thus, knowing how to take an objective sexual history can help a clinician narrow down the pathogenesis of an individual's sexual health problem.

 Issues related to sexual or reproductive medicine may be inhibited by a reluctance of an individual to disclose intimate or uncomfortable information.
 Even if such an issue is on an individual's mind, it is important that the physician initiates the subject.
 Some familiarity with the doctor generally makes it easier for people to talk about intimate issues such as sexual subjects, but for some people, a very high degree of familiarity may make an individual reluctant to reveal such intimate issues.
 When visiting a health care provider about sexual issues, having both partners of a couple present is often necessary, and is typically a good thing, but may also prevent the disclosure of certain subjects, and, according to one report, increases the stress level.